poscat0x04/hls-nix/README.md

 the expression then returns a [haskell.nix component](https://input-output-hk.github.io/haskell.nix/reference/library/#component).

-To build the actual executable, run `nix build exes.haskell-language-server`.
+To build the actual executable, run `nix-build -A exes.haskell-language-server`.